New roundabout in Son Verí Nou to ease accident hotspot

 For everyday life on the island this means noticeable relief.
 Those who drive from Son Verí Nou to Palma early in the morning know the moments when cars frantically hunt for gaps.
 A well-designed roundabout brings rhythm to the drive: cars roll, there is less sudden braking, ambulances and emergency vehicles can make their way through more easily.
 Above all, however, the likelihood of serious collisions decreases.

 The measure is not an isolated case: similar interventions in the road network are planned for the neighbouring settlements of Sa Torre, Puig d'en Ros and Maioris.
-This shows that the island council is not just reacting in individual spots but is aiming for a coordinated improvement of the infrastructure in this area.
-For residents this can mean: fewer peaks in noise, less congestion and less time lost in the car.
+This shows that the island council is not just reacting in individual spots but is aiming for a coordinated improvement of the infrastructure in this area; this is reflected in Palma aims to ease congestion: roundabout expansion, FAN access and 13 small roadworks.

 Of course a roundabout does not solve all problems at once.
 Good maintenance, clear signage and visible markings remain important.
 Even better would be complementary information for road users: notices about changed lanes, lighting at critical points and regular checks in the first months after commissioning.
-This prevents confusion when commuters have to adjust their habitual routes.
+This prevents confusion when commuters have to adjust their habitual routes; see the debate around the University Access Roundabout: More Safety — But Is It Enough? for a similar example.

 Those who live here now also have the chance to observe the change in everyday life: the slower speed when merging, delivery drivers who no longer have to squeeze hurriedly left or right, and families who cross the road with less worry.
 These are small things, but they add up.
 Fewer accidents mean fewer police and rescue operations — and that is noticeable on an island where every minute counts.